Minestom/minestom.net/docs/feature/map-rendering.md

 The `ColorContent` record carries the pixel update:

-- `columns` is an unsigned byte (stored inside a `byte`) for the number of columns (width) to update.
-Ranges from 1 to 128.
+- `columns` is an unsigned byte for the number of columns (width) to update.
+Ranges from 1 to 128 (inclusive).
 - `rows` is an unsigned byte for the number of rows (height) to update.
-Ranges from 1 to 128.
+Ranges from 1 to 128 (inclusive).
 - `x` is an unsigned byte for the X coordinate of the left-most pixel to write.
 Ranges from 0 to 127 (inclusive).
 - `z` is an unsigned byte for the Z (vertical) coordinate of the top-most pixel to write.
 Ranges from 0 to 127 (inclusive).
 - `data` is a `byte[]` array which holds the indices inside the color palette.
 Its size should be at least `columns * rows`.